Façades, Philip Glass

 Composed in 1981 by minimalist composer Philip Glass (or has he prefers, a composer of “music with repetitive structures”), Façades is written for 2 soprano saxophones, viola, cello (and synthesiser doubles for the viola and cello).

-Originally, the piece was intended to accompany a visual montage of scenes from New York’s Wall Street on a Sunday morning in the film, Koyaanisqatsi
+Originally, the piece was intended to accompany a visual montage of scenes from New York’s Wall Street on a Sunday morning in the film, Koyaanisqatsi.

 The piece contains a number of ostinatos (repeating musical patterns) over three main harmonic centres (chords), clearly outlined in the cello (Am, Ab, Eb).